 Since there was limited water.
 Whatever was used for laundry was collected and re-used to flush the toilet after use.
 Showers were rationed and limited water use was the general rule at the station.
 The toilet waste line was routed to a large pipe that was directed away from the station to a culvert where water ran during the summer thaw.
 The outflow end of pipe was elevated and during most of the year everything was frozen so there was a long icicle of waste frozen off the end of pipe.
 We called it a poopcicle.

 This Eskimo hunter stopped by the station as he returned from a polar bear hunt.
 His companions had already passed through with the skin and meat from their trophy bear, and he stopped to show us the orphaned cub.
 It was his intention to trade the young bear with the Danes , who would perhaps be interested in selling the cub to a European zoo.

-This was my opportunity to be as close as any of us would ever get to a polar bear during my time at Cape Atholl.
+This was my opportunity to be as close as any of us

 Early spring of 1969, the ocean still frozen.
 Some daylight allowed us to see beyond the immediate vicinity of the station.
-This picture was taken on the day we heard of the death of former President and American General Dwight D. Eisenhower. with the flag at half staff, we looked toward the south in acknowledgment that we had lost a great national leader.
+This picture was taken on the day we heard of the death of former President and American General Dwight D. Eisenhower.
+With the flag at half staff, we looked toward the south in acknowledgment that we had lost a great national leader.

 Cape Atholl website: Pictures from Cape Atholl in 1968/69